Nityanand17/ez-resume/README.md

 ## 🙏 Acknowledgements

-- Built on the foundation of [Reactive Resume](https://github.com/AmruthPillai/Reactive-Resume)
+- Built on the foundation of [EZ Resume](https://github.com/Nityanand17/ez-esume)
 - UI components from Radix UI
 - Icons from Phosphor Icons